 Multi-Link Operation (MLO)

-In MLO, an 11be device operates concurrently on multiple 802.11 channels, multiplexing its data dynamically over the various links.
+In MLO, an IEEE 802.11be device operates concurrently on multiple 802.11 channels, multiplexing its data dynamically over the various links.
 From an interference point of view, this is no different from concurrent multi-channel operation where independent networks are established on each of the channels.
-Concurrent multi-channel operation is already widely deployed today, so the use of MLO does not present any novel interference scenario.
+Concurrent multi-channel operation is already widely deployed today, therefore the use of MLO does not present any novel interference scenario.

 Other notable features